Chloé Fall/Winter 2026 Look 1

 From Karl Lagerfeld’s bohemian romanticism in the 1970s to Phoebe Philo’s quietly modern reinterpretations in the early 2000s, the house has repeatedly returned to the idea of the Chloé woman as a figure moving freely between romance and reality.

 For Fall 2026, creative director Chemena Kamali revisits this lineage directly.
-Yet the starting point of the collection is not simply the familiar 1970s nostalgia often associated with the house.
+The starting point isn’t the familiar 1970s nostalgia often associated with the house, though.

 Chloé Fall/Winter 2026 Look 4